Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: XIV. Conclusion

 The consequence of the correct definition of relativistic three dimensional acceleration, motion equation in the simple form and of using the relativistic velocity substruction formula is clarification, generalisation and unification of numerous formulae for inertial mass (relativistic mass).
 Five of the ten definition mass formulae (\ref{1}, \ref{5}, \ref{6}, \ref{7}, \ref{10.1}) given in section XII are based on the notion of relativistic differential velocity.
 In these definitions, it is not necessary to replace the standard subtraction velocity $\ominus$ (\ref{velocity 0}) with other alternative operations considered (and it would be equivalent anyway).
 In other words, in the direction parallel to the velocity, all the laws of velocity subtraction considered in the work are differential-equivalent, without exceptions.
 Similarly, the defined inertial mass meets the general principle of mass and energy equivalence $E=Mc^2$, without exception for kinetic energy.
-In addition, it has been shown at the level of dimensional analysis and transformation laws that the time component of the four-momentum is strictly speaking the mass $p^t=M$, and not energy or its other conversion equivalent (e. g. $E/c$).
+In addition, it has been shown at the level of dimensional analysis and transformation laws that the time component of the four-momentum is strictly speaking the mass $p^t=M$, and not energy or its other conversion equivalent (e.g. $E/c$).
 This fact also applies to Galileo's spacetime, where $p^t=M=m$.
 The energy in Minkowski spacetime is strictly the time component of the four-momentum covector $p_t=E$, which has no equivalent in Galileo's spacetime.
-Analysis of the equation describing relativistic rockets showed that jet gases have a relativistic mass with a Lorentz factor for the rocket.
-And the velocity of rejected gases itself is taken into account by the operation $\ominus_{\perp}$ of subtracting it from the velocity of the rocket.
+The analysis of the equation describing relativistic rockets showed that jet gases have a relativistic mass with a Lorentz factor for the rocket.
+And the relative velocity of jet gases itself is determined by the operation $\ominus_{\perp}$, by subtraction rocket velocity.
+The 4D covariant form of jet gases velocity relative to the rocket is exactly Oziewicz binary relative velocity.

 The final confirmation of the correctness of the adopted definitions is the simplification of the correspondence between the 4D spacetime and 3D space quantities described in the previous section.
+The introduction of acceleration $\mathbf{A}$ significantly simplified and unified this correspondence.
 An important element of the justification of this correspondence was previously introduced work-impulse four-covector $\delta W_{\mu}$ (\ref{work-impulse}).
+This object determined correspondence for force regardless of Planck's formula (\ref{Planck formula}).